isnugr/cloudinit_workarounds/README.md

-# A minimal feature set workaround to initialize OPNsense images in openstack.
+# A minimal feature set workaround to initialize OPNsense images in Proxmox.

-Please find the workaround script for FreeBSD in branch **bsd-cloudinit**.

 ## Usage
 * Copy the directory `opnsense-cloudinit` into the target image folder `/root/`